pombredanne/invoke-release/README.md

 ```

 However, this command should be used with extreme caution.
 Releases that have only been committed and tagged locally,
 and not pushed, are safe to revert at any time.
-However, release commits and tags that have been pushed to origin
+On the other hand, release commits and tags that have been pushed to
-should only be rolled back in the direst of circumstances.
+origin should only be rolled back in the direst of circumstances.
 If any commits have occurred since the release, this
 command cannot be used.

 ## Integrating Invoke Release into Your Project